Vietnam is a massive country.

 I didn’t know where I wanted to go or what I wanted to see and threw myself into planning my two-week trip.

-If you’re short on time like me and what to experience just SOME of Vietnam’s highlights, here’s my complete 2-week Vietnam backpacking itinerary.
+If you’re short on time like me and what to experience just SOME of Vietnam’s highlights, here’s my complete south to north 10 day Vietnam itinerary!

 Table of Contents

 Ho Chi Minh is an assault on your senses.
 It’s overflowing with traffic, history, and delicious food.